Toward regular black holes in sixth-derivative gravity: Conclusions

 \section{Conclusions}

 There is an important difference between fourth- and sixth-derivative gravity in what concerns the space of static spherically symmetric solutions.
-In fact, while the former admits families of singular solutions with indicial structure $(1,-1)_0$ and $(2,2)_0$~\cite{Stelle78}, in a generic sixth-derivative gravity described by the action~\eqref{mostgeneralaction} (with arbitrary and unrelated couplings) all the solutions of the form of Eqs.~\eqref{metric} and~\eqref{FrobeniusAB} are regular at $r=0$.
-A similar contrast between these higher-derivative gravities has already been noticed for the linear version of the models~\cite{BreTib1}, and it is rewarding to see that this result has a counterpart at nonlinear level.
+In fact, while the former admits families of singular solutions, with indicial structure $(1,-1)_0$ and $(2,2)_0$~\cite{Stelle78}, in a generic sixth-derivative gravity described by the action~\eqref{mostgeneralaction} (with arbitrary and unrelated couplings) all the solutions of the form of Eqs.~\eqref{metric} and~\eqref{FrobeniusAB} belong to the family $(0,0)_0$ and are regular at $r=0$.
+This possibility was suggested in~\cite{Holdom:2002xy}, and our analysis corroborates the result.
+A similar contrast between these higher-derivative gravities had already been noticed for the linear version of the models~\cite{BreTib1}, and it is rewarding to see that it has a counterpart at the nonlinear level.

 We have also identified solutions that contain a horizon.
 The fact that we only found regular solutions around $r=0$ might suggest that these black hole solutions are regular.
-In order to confirm this statement, however, it would be necessary to use numerical methods or to prove that the solutions with horizon also have a representation in terms of Frobenius series around the origin.
-Indeed, there may still exist singular solutions of non-Frobenius type, or the regular solutions at $r=0$ may possess singularities for finite values of $r\neq 0$.
-We expect that this work will motivate further research on this important topic for the understanding of the role of higher derivatives in gravity.
+In order to confirm this statement, however, it would be necessary to use numerical methods or to prove that the solutions with a horizon also have a representation in terms of Frobenius series around the origin.
+Indeed, there may still exist singular solutions of non-Frobenius type, or regular solutions at $r=0$ may possess singularities for finite values of $r\neq 0$.
+The study of numerical solutions to sixth-derivative gravity is still in the early stages (see, e.g.,~\cite{Pawlowski:2023dda}), and we expect that our work will motivate further research on this important topic for the understanding of the role of higher derivatives in gravity.